NickWaldock/the-woodshed/README.md

 <br/><br/><hr>

 ## Bugs
-Here is a summary of known bugs and issues discovered from the test procedure:
+Here is a summary of known bugs and issues discovered from the testing procedure:

 <table>
   <th>BUG</th>